matootie/serverless/.github/ISSUE_TEMPLATE/problem.md

 <!--

 Add any other context you feel necessary to illustrate the problem.
-Screenshots go a long way.
+Screenshots and screen recordings go a long way.
 If you don't feel anything is necessary, simply write N/A, or remove this section.

 -->